vitalvas/proxmox-cloud-resource-scheduler/docs/install.md

 # For production need to use minimum 3 nodes (read consul requirements).
 I have only one node.
 bootstrap_expect = 1

 # Must have: `openssl rand -base64 32`
 encrypt = "..."
 ```

 #### Consul Agent

+Must be installed on all proxmox ve nodes.

 File: `/etc/consul.d/consul.hcl`